 Consisting of 6 Outside Directors and 5 Internal Directors (a total of 11 members), one of the Outside Directors is the Chair of the Board.
-The Board of Directors, as the highest decision-making body for management, discusses and examines important management matters that greatly affect corporate value, indicates a major direction, supervise appropriate executions that reflect the opinions of stakeholders.
+The Board of Directors, as the highest decision-making body for management, discusses and examines important management matters that greatly affect corporate value, indicates a major direction, supports risk-taking in execution, verifies the supervises appropriate executions that reflect the opinions of stakeholders.
 Additionally, through ASV Management, the Company works with stakeholders and others to resolve social issues, contributes to the realization of a sustainable society, and takes responsibility for sustainable enhancement of corporate value.